Youth Protection Primary Contact

 What documentation must be submitted to DSHS?
 How long must it be kept on file?

-The Program Director must complete and provide the Youth Programs Information Form to DSHS (Step 5 above) with a copy to the Conference and Camp Coordinator.
+The Program Director must complete and provide the Youth Programs Information Form to DSHS (Step 9 above) with a copy to the Youth Protection Team.
 This form will list program information and affirm that employees and volunteers have received the required training.
 The Program Director must retain the original information form for three (3) years from the date of submission.
 A copy of the form will also be retained by the Office of Scheduling and Conference Services for three (3) years.